 Schiffbruch (German for "Shipwreck") is a great survival simulation/strategy/adventure game similar to Robinson's Requiem.
 The premise is as follows: you are stranded on a deserted island in the middle of the Pacific.
 Your job, naturally, is to explore your surroundings, find food and water, build a hut, and finally attract attention so you can be saved.
 The game is played from a top-down isometric perspective, similar to Rome: Pathway to Power (another fun adventure/strategy hybrid I really enjoy). |

-Graphically, the game looks a bit amateurish, with a confusing number of command icons on the menu, although you can tell what each icon does by hovering your mouse over it and looking at the bottom status bar.
+Graphically, the game looks a bit amateurish, with a confusing number of command icons, although you can tell what each icon does by hovering your mouse over it and looking at the bottom status bar.
 Your alter ego is quite small, and some features of the terrain aren't easy to spot: I had trouble identifying objects like plants you can interact with, and background scenery.

 Your ultimate goal in the game is to be rescued.
-Your chances of being seen by a passing plane (which you cannot see) is represented by the life preserver shown at the upper right of the screen.
+Your chances of being seen by a passing plane (which you cannot see) is represented by the life preserver on the upper right.
 This percentage shows you the probability of being saved on that day.
-You can increase your chances, for example, by making S.O.S. signs with stones.
-One of the things that make Shiffbruch a lot of fun is that there are many surprises for you to discover, from making new tools to making new discoveries (hint: sail around the island in a boat once you've managed to build it for a neat surprise).
+You can increase your chances by for example making S.O.S. signs with stones.
+There are many surprises for you to discover, from new tools to unexpected discoveries (hint: sail around the island in a boat once you've managed to build it for a neat surprise).